Boris Johnson takes heat for saying U.K. did everything it could about covid

 ● A very expensive but failed rollout of test, trace and isolate programs.

-● A bungled app that was supposed to tell Brits if they had been exposed the virus
+● A bungled app that was supposed to tell Brits if they had been exposed.

-● Keeping borders open and not enforcing orders that international visitors from virus hotspots self-isolate upon arrival.
+● Keeping borders open and not enforcing orders that international visitors from virus hot spots self-isolate upon arrival.

-● The inability to provide enough personal protective equipment to front line medical workers, which not only put the medicos at risk but allowed hospital infections to soar.
+● The inability to provide enough personal protective equipment to front-line medical workers, which not only put those workers at risk but allowed hospital infections to soar.

 Britons lament ‘U.K. variant’ label, as highly contagious version of coronavirus spreads around the world